- Contact Us Now: (201) 464-1011 Tap to Call

 Avoiding Probate

-One of the primary advantages of knowing how to put a house in a trust is bypassing the probate process.
-Probate can be time-consuming (often taking 6-18 months) and expensive (with court fees and attorney costs sometimes reaching 5% of the estate value), depending on your state.
-Assets in a trust transfer directly to beneficiaries without court involvement.
+One of the main benefits of placing a house in a trust is avoiding the probate process.
+Depending on your state, probate can be lengthy (lasting 6-18 months) and costly; assets in a trust can be transferred directly to beneficiaries without court involvement.

 Privacy Protection

 Unlike wills, which become public record during probate, trusts keep your estate details private.
-This confidentiality protects your family’s financial information and the specifics of who inherits what.
+This confidentiality can protect your family’s financial information and the specifics of who inherits what.
+With that said, wills should not include any details about financial accounts and many times do not include specific dollar amounts as to what beneficiaries are receiving.

 Asset Protection